-complete transition is undesirable because fossil carbon use produces the vital comfor syngas production to support H_2 and modities fertilizer, and hence food.
-Steel and cement, the ubiguitous materials of NH2 production as well as for cement and construction in a modern World, amongst
+The transition to a zero carbon economy is impossible because alternative energy production methods rely on fossil carbon to enable these technologies.
+Moreover, a complete transition is undesirable because fossil carbon use produces the vital commodities fertilizer, and hence food.
+Steel and cement, the ubiquitous materials of construction in a modern World, amongst many other commodities, cannot be produced without some fossil fuel.